sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 35-37$\\frac{1}{2}$.
 A certain prince, staying in the interior of a palace, was, (at a certain moment) in the course of a forenoon, desirous of knowing the time elapsed in the course of the day, as also the measure of the human shadow (in terms of the human height).
 Then, the light of the sun coming through a window at a height of 32 *hastas* in the middle of the eastern wall fell at a place on the western wall at the height of 29 *hastas*.
 The distance between those two walls is 24 *hastas*.
 O mathematician, if you have taken pains (to acquaint yourself) with shadow-problems, calculate and give out the measure of the time elapsed then, on that day, and also the measure of the human shadow (at that time in terms of the human height).

-[38$\\frac{1}{2}$-39$\\frac{1}{2}$](# "This example has to be worked out according to the rule given in stanza 21 above.").
+38$\\frac{1}{2}$-39$\\frac{1}{2}$[^263].
 At the time when, in the course of a forenoon, the human shadow is twice the humanheight, what, in relation to a (vertical excavation of) square (section) measuring 10 *hastas* in each dimension, will be the height of the shadow on the western wall caused by the eastern wall (thereof) ?
 O mathematician, give out, if you know, how yon may arrive at the value of the shadow that has ascended up (a perpendicular wall).

+[^263]: "This example has to be worked out according to the rule given in stanza 21 above."

 **35-37**$\\frac{1}{2}$.
 This example bears on the rules given in stanzas 8$\\frac{1}{2}$ and 23 above.